thomas-maurice/ansible-role-gitea/README.md

 * `gitea_oauth2_enabled`: Enable the Oauth2 provider (true/false)
 * `gitea_oauth2_jwt_secret`: JWT secret

-## Disclaimer
-This module is currently a work in progress.
-For now it is only able to install gitea from the Github Release, in a fixed version for Linux amd64, on systems using systemd.

-This said, it should work on every major Linux distribution, it has been tested successfully on Debian Jessie 64 bits.

 ## Contributing
 Do not hesitate to make me a pull request, and when in doubt you can reach me on